 3.4.1.
 Effect of molecular weight and concentration of polyacrylamide on CO2 diffusion

-The increase in molecular weight and concentration of polyacrylamide decreased the diffusion of CO2 as shown in Fig. 2.
+The increase in molecular weight and concentration of polyacrylamide decreased the diffusion of CO2, as shown in Fig. 2.
 Molecular weight and concentration exhibited the same function of impeding CO2 diffusion.
-(12 million molecular weight-2000 ppm and 19 million molecular weight-800 ppm polyacrylamide solution had the same inhibiting ability for CO2 diffusion).
+(12 million molecular weight–2000 ppm and 19 million molecular weight–800 ppm polyacrylamide solutions had the same inhibiting ability for CO2 diffusion).

 The increase in the concentration of polyacrylamide solution drastically reduced the diffusion capacity of CO2.
 With the increase in concentration, the time of RDPS was shortened and the time of PSS was increased.
 When the concentration was fixed, increasing the molecular weight of polyacrylamide showed the same pattern of change.